 2. "Incorporating Self-Assessment into Your Teaching"

-In this roundtable we will talk about the benefits of helping students learn how to self-assess their work and ways of incorporating it into the class.
+In this roundtable we will talk about the benefits of helping both instructors and students learn through self-assessment of their work.

 - Kim Derrickson (Academic Affairs/Biology)